Skip links

 This course, Navigating Ethical Student/Preceptor/Client Relationships, will focus on creating and maintaining healthy relationships, working dynamics, and clinical environments for students, preceptor midwives, and the families they serve.
 This course may be taken by anyone, including student midwives, but is especially helpful for the experienced midwife who wants to pass along her knowledge and skills to the next generation of student midwives.
 4 hours of CEU accredited by MEAC.
 To register for course: https://www.mercycollegeofmidwifery.edu/navigating-ethical-student-preceptor-client-relationships

 MIDWIVES LEVERAGING THE INTERNATIONAL CHILDBIRTH INITIATIVE (ICI) TO IMPROVE COMMUNITY BIRTH OUTCOMES (exp.
-Nov 2025 (online/on demand))
+Nov 2025 (Online))

 The International Childbirth Initiative (ICI)12 Steps to Safe and Respectful MotherBaby-Family Maternity Care provides clear steps for implementing evidence-based maternity care worldwide, and is that rare initiative endorsed by both the International Confederation of Midwives (ICM) and The International Federation of Gynecology and Obstetrics (FIGO. ) ICI acknowledges the interaction between the family and their environment as well as their interactions with health providers and health systems.
 Community midwives can find a multitude of benefits in the quality improvement mechanisms used to monitor the process, effect and engagement in safe and respectful maternity services in every setting.
 Come to this 2-hour class to learn how midwives can benefit from the power of using the ICI as a framework for their midwifery practice.
 2 hours of CEU accredited by MEAC.
 To register for course: https://www.mercycollegeofmidwifery.edu/midwives-leveraging-the-international-childbirth-initiative-to-improve-community-birth-outcomes